alqabandi/alqabandi.github.io/_pages/about.md

 Another facet of my research examines how online user experiences shape perceptions of political content.
 A project I recently completed looks at [how offering social media users more control over the content they consume shapes their attitudes about the content as well as the platforms themselves](https://osf.io/ubyac).

 Outside of academia, I enjoy lifting weights, eating Szechuan food, and traveling.
-I've also just started dabbling in rowing.

 Interests: